 Big Block just a few miles south of Otero Canyon.
 The two important bird areas, Otero Canyon and Cedro Canyon, are home to the much sought-after Black-throated Gray Warbler and the Gray Flycatcher.
 Radio-tower covered Cedro Peak (7,757 ft.) is the highpoint of the area.

 From Albuquerque, drive south on I-25 to Belen.
-Take NM 309 across the Rio Grande.
-Just south is the intersection of NM 47 and NM 304.
+Take exit 191 east into Belen.
+Follow Camino del Llano to S. Main St. and take a left.
+Take a right onto E. Reinkin Ave (NM 309).
+Follow NM 309 across the Rio Grande.
+Take a right just past the river onto NM 47 (Rio Communities Blvd).
 Head south on NM 47 almost 2 miles to North Navajo Road.
-Follow this 8 1/2 miles to the mountains.
+Turn left and follow this 8 1/2 miles to the mountains.
 Turn left onto Trigo Springs Road and go just over 3 miles.
-Turn right onto FR 33 and follow it to the campground.
+Turn right onto Trigo Springs Rd. and follow it to the campground.

 Head east on I-40 to the Tijeras exit and head south on NM 337.
 In about 35 miles, you will get to a T intersection with NM 55.
 Take a right.
 Continuing on NM 55, you can access Fourth of July Campground from Tajique, FR 55 from Torreon, FR 245 and 253 from Manzano, and FR 275 near the Salinas National Monument Quarai Unit.